Here’s a List of All the Beer Drinking “Holidays” in 2022

 October 27: National American Beer Day

 Today’s the day to whip out all your favourite American beers.
-The second best American holiday besides 4th of July, of course.
+The second best American holiday besides the 4th of July, of course…oh, and also second best to the other “National Beer Day” in the U.S. that falls on April 7th.

 October 31: Halloween

 We know that Halloween doesn’t really have anything to do with beer… but let’s drink it anyways!
+The kids get their candy and the adults get their beer.
 Here are some of our favourite beers to drink on Halloween night.

 December 5: National Repeal Day